Introduction to Algorithms

 Introduction to Algorithms is a book on computer programming by Thomas H. Cormen, Charles E. Leiserson, Ronald L. Rivest, and Clifford Stein.
 The book is described by its publisher as "the leading algorithms text in universities worldwide as well as the standard reference for professionals".
 It is commonly cited as a reference for algorithms in published papers, with over 10,000 citations documented on CiteSeerX, and over 70,000 citations on Google Scholar as of 2024.
 The book sold half a million copies during its first 20 years, and surpassed a million copies sold in 2022.
 Its fame has led to the common use of the abbreviation "CLRS" (Cormen, Leiserson, Rivest, Stein), or, in the first edition, "CLR" (Cormen, Leiserson, Rivest).

 In the preface, the authors write about how the book was written to be comprehensive and useful in both teaching and professional environments.
 Each chapter focuses on an algorithm, and discusses its design techniques and areas of application.
 Instead of using a specific programming language, the algorithms are written in pseudocode.
 The descriptions focus on the aspects of the algorithm itself, its mathematical properties, and emphasize efficiency.

 Editions

 The first edition of the textbook did not include Stein as an author, and thus the book became known by the initialism CLR.
-It included two chapters ("Arithmetic Circuits" & "Algorithms for Parallel Computers") that were dropped in the second edition.
+It included two chapters ("Arithmetic Circuits" and "Algorithms for Parallel Computers") that were dropped in the second edition.
 After the addition of the fourth author in the second edition, many began to refer to the book as "CLRS".
-This first edition of the book was also known as "The Big White Book (of Algorithms)."
-With the second edition, the predominant color of the cover changed to green, causing the nickname to be shortened to just "The Big Book (of Algorithms)."
+This first edition of the book was also known as "The Big White Book (of Algorithms)".
+With the second edition, the predominant color of the cover changed to green, causing the nickname to be shortened to just "The Big Book (of Algorithms)".
 The third edition was published in August 2009.
 The fourth edition was published in April 2022, which has colors added to improve visual presentations.